JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/linking/index.md

 More information is available in :doc:`second`.
 ```

-Sphinx then generates the link:
+Sphinx then generates the link

-TODO Screenshot

 "Wait!" you say.
 "There's no link text?"